woodpecker-ci/woodpecker/docs/docs/administration/bitbucket_server.md

       - DRONE_SECRET=${DRONE_SECRET}
 ```

-# Service Account
+## Service Account

-Drone uses `git+https` to clone repositories, however, Bitbucket Server does not currently support cloning repositories with oauth token.
-To work around this limitation, you must create a service account and provide the username and password to Drone.
+Woodpecker uses `git+https` to clone repositories, however, Bitbucket Server does not currently support cloning repositories with oauth token.
+To work around this limitation, you must create a service account and provide the username and password to Woodpecker.
 This service account will be used to authenticate and clone private repositories.

-# Registration
+## Registration

 You must register your application with Bitbucket Server in order to generate a consumer key.
 Navigate to your account settings and choose Applications from the menu, and click Register new application.
 Now copy & paste the text value from `/etc/bitbucket/key.pub` into the `Public Key` in the incoming link part of the application registration.

 Please use http://drone.mycompany.com/authorize as the Authorization callback URL.

-# Configuration
+## Configuration

 This is a full list of configuration options.
 Please note that many of these options use default configuration values that should work for the majority of installations.